cryd-s/elegoo_neptune3_extended/Klipper/README.md

-# elegoo neptunte extended extended
+# Elegoo Neptune 3 extended
 This is a extended Neptune 3 Klipper / Mainsail Config

 This Files are only compatible together!